josheeg/eegmotorimagryorangepy/README.md

 256 samples defalt 100000 samples /256 390.625 *2 781   783 samples found out so 2x?

+Once the STFT and moving transforms are run on the data that gives features the neuronetwork can be trained on and models saved.
+The models can be used to predict what new data after it has STFT and moving transform features calculated what imagined motor movement happened and its acuracy.

+That can be used as a mouse or keyboard interface...

 eeg motor imagry orange python data mining neuronetwork